2023 Quarter Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2023 Eleanor Roosevelt Quarter Value

-The 2023 Eleanor Roosevelt Quarter not only commemorates the longest-serving First Lady in history, but more importantly, the reverse design combines the scales of justice with a globe pattern, directly paying tribute to her key role in drafting the Universal Declaration of Human Rights.
+The 2023 Eleanor Roosevelt Quarter commemorates one of history’s most consequential First Ladies.
+Designer Don Everhart and sculptor Craig A. Campbell crafted a reverse combining the scales of justice with a globe, honoring her central role in drafting the 1948 Universal Declaration of Human Rights.

-Regular circulation versions (P and D versions) are priced at approximately $0.60 at MS 65 grade.
-However, when the condition improves to MS 67 grade, the price jumps to around $12-40, reflecting the scarcity of high-grade coins.
+Regular circulation versions from Philadelphia and Denver are priced at approximately $0.60 at MS65 grade.
+At MS67, prices rise to around $12–$40, reflecting the growing scarcity of high-grade coins.

 2023-P Eleanor Roosevelt Quarter Price/Grade Chart